AdobeDocs/commerce-admin.en/help/catalog/product-create-virtual.md

 To choose the [attribute set](attribute-sets.md) that is used as a template for the product, do one of the following:

-- For **Search**, enter the name of the attribute set.
+- Click in the **[!UICONTROL Attribute Set]** field and enter all or part of the name of the attribute set.

-- In the list, choose the attribute set that you want to use.
+- In the displayed list, choose the attribute set that you want to use.

 The form is updated to reflect the change.